paulwilcox/fluent-data/readMe.md

 # OneQuery

-Work with data structures in regular javascript and indexedDb using the same API.
+Work with datasets in regular javascript and indexedDb using the same API.
 Intermingling Javascript and indexedDb is possible.
+Extending API to server-side persistence is a future goal.

 ## Datasets

-A dataset is an array of objects with named properties, such as:
+A **dataset** is an array of objects with named properties, such as:

     let students = [
         { id: "a", name: "Andrea" },